Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Chickasaw crape myrtle (Lagerstroemia indica x fauriei ‘Chickasaw’) grows up to 2 ft.
 (0.6 m) tall and has masses of pink flowers

 If you want to fill a small garden with stunning pink and red colors, then dwarf crape myrtle shrubs are ideal.
 Growing 3 to 4 ft.
-(1 – 1.2 m) tall and wide, these compact shrubs bloom with masses of ruffled flowers growing in large clusters.
+(1 – 1.2 m) tall and wide, these compact shrubs bloom in late summer to autumn with masses of ruffled flowers growing in large clusters.

 The attractive feature of crape myrtle bushes is how the pink or red blossoms stand out against the glossy green foliage.
 The leaves emerge bronze in spring and turn burgundy-red in the fall.
 Through winter, the shrub holds visual appeal with its grayish-tan bark.